terrasys/color-composit/README.md

 Möller, M., Volk, M., Friedrich, K., Lymburner, L., 2008.
 Placing soil-genesis and transport processes into a landscape context: A multiscale terrain-analysis approach.
 Journal of Plant Nutrition and Soil Science 171, 419-430

-The folder data contains three example terrain attributes on which the script can be applied.
+The folder data contains four example terrain attributes on which the script can be applied.